 - (3) ★12 required from three of the following four areas, with at least ★3 taken in Canadian Literature and Culture - a.
 Canadian Literature and Culture - b.
 Postcolonial Literature and Culture - c.
 American Literature and Culture - d.
-Aboriginal/Indigenous Literature and Culture - (4) ENGL 532, the Honors Tutorial, is a recommended rather than a required part of a student's program.
+Aboriginal/Indigenous Literature and Culture - (4) ENGL 498, Honors Essay, normally required in the final year.
+However, with the Advisor's approval, the requirement can be waived if the student will be completing an Honors Essay in the other discipline.
+With special permission, INT D 520, Combined Honors Essay, may replace requirement.

 In the Combined Honors program, students must meet the promotion and graduation standards of each department.
-Requirements in English are outlined in §44.9.1.
+Requirements in English are outlined in §44.10.1.

-44.9.3 Major and Minor in English
+44.10.3 Major and Minor in English